 About Kimber

-Kimber is a female American Staffordshire Terrier about 7 years old.
+Kimber is a female American Staffordshire Terrier over 7 years old.
 Carefully selected as a great representative of her breed, Kady decided to make her part of their program.
 Kady has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing